dotnet/runtime/docs/design/mono/wasm-aot.md

 ## Exception handling

 On wasm, its not possible to walk the stack so the normal mono exception handling/unwind code cannot be used as is.
-Its also hard to map the .net exception handling concepts like filter clauses to the llvm concepts.
+Its also hard to map the .NET exception handling concepts like filter clauses to the llvm concepts.
 Instead, c++/wasm exceptions are used to implement unwinding, and the interpreter is used to execute EH code.
 When an exception needs to be thrown, we store the exception info in TLS, and throw a dummy C++ exception instead.
 Internally, this is implemented by emscripten either by calling into JS, or by using the wasm exception handling spec.
 The c++ exception is caught in the generated AOT code using the relevant llvm catch instructions.
 Then execution is transferred to the interpreter.
-This is done by creating a data structure on the stack contain all the IL level state like the IL offset and the values of all the IL level variables.
+This is done by creating a data structure on the stack containing all the IL level state like the IL offset and the values of all the IL level variables.
 The generated code continuously updates this state during execution.
-When an exception is caught, this il state is passed to the interpreter which continues execution from that point.
+When an exception is caught, this IL state is passed to the interpreter which continues execution from that point.
 This process is called `deopt` in the runtime code.
 Exceptions are also caught in various other places like the interpreter-aot boundary.